 About CREEC fellowships

-We begin accepting fellowship applications in the spring of the year prior to when a fellowship will start, e.g., applications are accepted in the spring of 2021 for a fellowship that would start in the fall of 2022.
-In the upcoming cycle, CREEC’s preferred deadline is June 1, 2021; hard deadline is July 15, 2021.
+We begin accepting fellowship applications in the spring of the year prior to when a fellowship will start, e.g., applications are accepted in the spring of 2022 for a fellowship that would start in the fall of 2023.
+In the upcoming cycle, CREEC’s deadline is July 1, 2022.

 The Civil Rights Education and Enforcement Center (CREEC) invites second or third-year law students or judicial clerks to seek CREEC sponsorship in applying for fellowships such as from Equal Justice Works (EJW), Skadden, and Justice Catalyst fellowships.